BBBase-EHeresy-PPPub/PPPub/docs/scenarios/war_in_rohan.md

 **OBJECTIVES**

-The legions of Isengard are streaming into Helm’s Deep, intent on butchering all in their path.
+The legions of Isengard are streaming into Helm's Deep, intent on butchering all in their path.
 It is their sole purpose to cause as much death and destruction as possible.
-Aragorn must lead the defenders of Helm’s Deep in defense of the fortress and fight off Saruman’s armies.
+Aragorn must lead the defenders of Helm's Deep in defense of the fortress and fight off Saruman's armies.

 The scenario lasts for 10 turns, after which the side with the most Victory Points is declared the winner.